treeppl/treeppl.github.io/docs/tutorials/pigeons.md

 ────────────────────────────────────────────────────────────────────────────
 ```

-In the output above we can see that Pigeons ran the TreePPL sampler for `2046` scans i.e. iterations.
-The output also gives some other useful information such as an estimate of the normalization constant of the prior distribution compared to the posterior.
+The output above gives some other useful information such as an estimate of the normalization constant of the prior distribution compared to the posterior.
 We of course also want to look at the samples from the cold chain, to do this we first need to compile the samples which are spread across several files into one file
 ```julia
 Pigeons.tppl_compile_samples(pt, "compiled_samples.json")
 ```
 We could then analyze the samples using `treeppl-python` or `treepplr`.

-Since the CRBD model has very simple outputs, a single Float representing the rate parameter, we will also show a quick and dirty trace and density plot directly in Julia.
+However, the CRBD model has very simple outputs – a single Float representing the birth rate parameter – so we will also show a quick and dirty trace and density plot directly in Julia.
 ```julia
 using MCMCChains, StatsPlots
 # Read the compiled samples file